jlevy/og-equity-compensation/README.md

 - Broadly, a **company** is a legal entity formed under corporate law for the purpose of conducting trade.
 In the United States, [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) may be formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.

-- Companies involve many people and it's important to track how much of the company is owned by different people, so that future profits are divided appropriately.
+- Companies involve many people and it’s important to track how much of the company is owned by different people, so that future profits are divided appropriately.
 Historically, this has been done a few ways, depending on the size and nature of the company.
-Historically, one way to do this, especially when a lot of poeple are involved, is via stock, which we'll get into next.
+Historically, one way to do this, especially when a lot of poeple are involved, is via stock, which we’ll get into next.

 - Companies in the US include sole proprietorships, partnerships, limitid liability companies (LLCs), S corporations, and C corporations.
-We won't get into all of these types here, but will focus on the one type most readers of this Guide will be concerned with: The C corporation.
+We won’t get into all of these types here, but will focus on the one type most readers of this Guide will be concerned with: The C corporation.

 - A [**C corporation (or C corp)**](https://en.wikipedia.org/wiki/C_corporation) is is type of business entity in the United States.
 Specifically, it is a kind of [stock corporation](https://en.wikipedia.org/wiki/Joint-stock_company) with certain federal tax treatment.
-Most large companies you've heard of, as well as startups that aspire to be large, are C coprorations.
+Most large companies you’ve heard of, as well as startups that aspire to be large, are C coprorations.
 In practice, for a  [few](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html) [reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware), these companies are usually formed in Delaware, so legalites of all this are defined in Delaware law.

 - 🔸 This Guide does not cover equity compensation in LLCs, as they are rarely used as the choice of entity for technology startups, and equity compensation in LLCs is dramatically different from equity compensation in corporations.